niel-conradie/guess-number/README.md

 ----
 ## **Usage**

-To launch the Guess Number Game run thus file.
+To launch the Guess Number Game use thus file.
 ```bash
   run.py
 ```